learn-co-curriculum/dsc-derivatives-conclusion/README.md

 ## Introduction

 Data science is all about finding good models to understand patterns in your data.
 You'll find yourself performing optimizations all the time.
 Examples are: maximizing model likelihoods and minimizing errors.
 Essentially, you'll perform a lot of minimizations and maximizations along the way when creating machine learning models.
-And this just that where derivatives come in very handy!
+This is where derivatives come in very handy!

 ## Objectives